-- (1) Where this Article applies to an employee he or she shall be regarded for the purposes of Article 64(1)(b) as having been dismissed for a substantial reason of a kind such as to justify the dismissal of an employee holding the position which the employee held. - (2) This Article applies to an employee where -

-- (a) on engaging the employee the employer informs the employee in writing that his or her employment will be terminated on the resumption of work by another employee who is, or will be, absent wholly or partly because of pregnancy or childbirth; and - (b) the employer dismisses the employee in order to make it possible to give work to the other employee. - (3) This Article also applies to an employee where - (a) on engaging the employee the employer informs the employee in writing that his or her employment will be terminated on the end of a suspension of another employee from work on medical grounds or maternity grounds; and - (b) the employer dismisses the employee in order to make it possible to allow the resumption of work by the other employee. - (4) Article 64(4) shall not apply in a case to which this Article applies.
+- (1) Where this Article applies to an employee he or she shall be regarded for the purposes of Article 64(1)(b) as having been dismissed for a substantial reason of a kind such as to justify the dismissal of an employee holding the position which the employee held. - (2) This Article applies to an employee where - (a) on engaging the employee the employer informs the employee in writing that his or her employment will be terminated on the resumption of work by another employee who is, or will be, absent wholly or partly because of pregnancy, childbirth or adoption, including but not limited to absence because of parental leave or parental bereavement leave under Part 5A; and - (b) the employer dismisses the employee in order to make it possible to give work to the other employee. - (3) This Article also applies to an employee where - (a) on engaging the employee the employer informs the employee in writing that his or her employment will be terminated on the end of a suspension of another employee from work on medical grounds or maternity grounds; and - (b) the employer dismisses the employee in order to make it possible to allow the resumption of work by the other employee. - (3A) This Article also applies to an employee where - (a) on engaging the employee the employer informs him or her in writing that his or her employment will be terminated on the resumption of work by another employee who is, or will be, absent wholly because of service as a reservist within the meaning given by Part 5B; and - (b) the employer dismisses the employee to make it possible to allow the resumption of work by the other employee. - (4) Article 64(4) shall not apply in a case to which this Article applies.